Veronica-1/Capstone/README.md

-# Satellite Image Analysis to Predict Real Estate Housing Wellness
+# Satellite Image Analysis to Predict Socioeconomic Factors during the COVID-19 pandemic

 The purpose of this project is to produce a feasible pipeline for predicting a custom housing market wellness index in real-time, which is especially relevant during times of disruption.
 This approach is scalable for predicting other socioeconomic conditions with satellite imagery.